History of Freiburg: The Weimar Republic

 The unification of Alsace to France after the loss of the First World War meant for Freiburg the loss of part of its land.
 The city also lost its garrison when a 50 kilometre demilitarised zone was established on the right bank of the Rhine, where industrial settlements were banned.
 Both of these contributed to the economic decline of the region.

 In the newly founded Weimar Republic in 1920, 68 year-old lawyer, centre delegate and parliamentary president Constantin Fehrenbach resigned after the collapse of the Weimar coalition of a minority government from the Centre, German Democratic Party and the German People's Party as early as May 1921.
 This was due to the disunity of the coalition fulfilment of the Treaty of Versailles.
-His successor was the former Minister of Finance of Baden, the left-wing Centre delegate and Freiburg-born Joseph Wirth, with a cabinet of Social Democrats, the Democratic Party and the Cetnre, which had to begin with unpopular policies of appeasement.
-Whilst searching for allies against the victorious powers, Wirth, together with his foreign minister Walther Rathenau with Russia, affiliated the Treaty of Rapallo (1922) and led Germany out of isolation concerning foreign affairs.
+His successor was the former Minister of Finance of Baden, the left-wing Centre delegate and Freiburg-born Joseph Wirth, with a cabinet of Social Democrats, the Democratic Party and the Centre, which had to begin with unpopular policies of appeasement.
+Wirth, together with his foreign minister Walther Rathenau, negotiated the Treaty of Rapallo (1922) with Russia and led Germany out of isolation in foreign affairs.
 In November 1922, Wirth resigned because of quarrels within the coalition.
 In 1923, in accordance to the initiative set out by French parliamentary deputy and pacifist Marc Sangnier, about 7,000 people from 23 nations gathered at the 3rd International Peace Congress in Freiburg to discuss ways of reducing hatred between nations, understanding the international situation and overcoming the war.
 One of the German representatives was Ludwig Quidde, a later recipient of the Nobel Peace Prize.

 During the course of a district reform, the district of Breisach was dissolved in 1924 and its municipalities were largely allocated to the district council of Freiburg.

 The Nazi Party was quite active in Breisgau from as early as 1933, but in Freiburg, a ground-centre party and a strong social democrat, prevented a premature takeover of power by the Nazis, similar to the way they took over the city of Weimar in 1932.
 During a visit conducted by Adolf Hitler in 1932 to the football stadium Möslestadion, the citizens of Freiburg started to protest.
 Since that moment, he was always shunned from the city.
 The further the economic situation worsened, the more the Weimar Republic lost the support of the population.
 On 18 January 1933, during a celebration in Freiburg of the founding of the Bismarck Empire, the German national parliamentarian Paul Schmitthenner conjured up the strengthening of the German military concept in the belief of an up and coming great German Empire which benefits the German forces and eradicates the weak, reconciles capital and work for an earthly kingdom in splendour and glory.